24-Feb-2017, 02:42 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in G.G.'s birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within G.G., helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Mental acumen is apparent in his rapid grasp of concepts, his obvious pleasure in communicating his ideas to others, and his emerging identification with ethical principles such as fairness.
-G.G. is an inherently civilised child whose nature requires courtesy, order, balance [...]
+This curious time interval between event and recognition of feelings is likely to increase as he gets older.
+This may be confusing to parents who, pleased with their civilised and good-natured child, may overlook those distress signals (such as psychosomatic symptoms, loss [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in G.G.'s inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
 The best and worst of Peter Pan are alive and well in G.G., for there will always be a Never-never-land of dreams into which he periodically escapes when things get too dreary and boring in everyday life.
 He may find it difficult to finish projects he has begun, and can [...] [..]
-For although he is not innately difficult or perverse (in fact he possesses an unusually amiable and sunny personality) G.G. can become extremely intractable if he feels that his enthusiasm and curiosity are being stifled or crushed.
-He is highly intuitive and is perceptive [...]
+He is highly intuitive and is perceptive enough to sense, even at a very young age, when "No" from a parent or teacher is based on genuine reasons and when it is simply the expression of adult sourness, envy or an unconscious display of power.
+It is the latter which can [...]
 Hidden traits [..]
-This internal contradiction could result in his "testing" everyone to see just where the limits are although this may easily appear to be simply an effort to break down those limits.
-Thus, while he may at times rebel forcibly against domestic routines and structures, [...]
+He may often break the rules, but at the same time he secretly depends upon at least some of those rules because they make him feel safe and protected.
+This internal contradiction could result in his "testing" everyone to see just where the limits are although this may [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future